connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 I'm working on a large blog post investigating the performance characteristics of various PNG decoders across several programming languages.
 A large part of this work is profiling and benchmarking them.

-The first decoder I'm looking at as part of this work is [`image-rs/png`](https://crates.io/crates/png), which is the most downloaded PNG decoder in the rust ecosystem.
+The first decoder I've been looking at as part of this work is [`image-rs/png`](https://crates.io/crates/png), which is the most downloaded PNG decoder in the rust ecosystem.

 <!-- rust is easy to profile and benchmark, because it compiles to native code, so I can reuse existing tools built for C and C++. -->

-The image I like to start with for an intial profiling of PNG decoders is this [PNG of the periodic table of elements](https://commons.wikimedia.org/wiki/File:Periodic_table_large.png) from Wikimedia Commons.
+To start this kind of work, I like getting some cursory profiles and benchmarks just to see what the libraries are doing.
+The image I like to start with is this [PNG of the periodic table of elements](https://commons.wikimedia.org/wiki/File:Periodic_table_large.png) from Wikimedia Commons.
 This file is in the public domain, so we can do whatever we want with it and it's a pretty good size at ~2.2mb.

-To benchmark `image-rs/png`, we have to create a binary that uses it, since by itself it's just a library.
+To benchmark `image-rs/png`, I have to create a binary that uses it, since by itself it's just a library.
 I've created a simple rust program that looks like this:

 ```rs
 fn main() {